-International Journal of Art and Design (IJAD) is a double-blind peer reviewed journal that provides once per year publication of articles in the field of Creative Arts, Visual Communication, Design Technology & Humanities.
+International Journal of Art and Design (IJAD) is a double-blind peer reviewed journal that provides twice per year publication (in February and August) of articles in the field of Creative Arts, Visual Communication, Design Technology & Humanities.
 IJAD aims in bringing together researchers to participate in sharing ideas and findings in the field of high quality papers on theoretical developments and practical applications in art and design.
 Original research papers and state-of-the-art reviews are invited for publications.
 It also hopes to encourage a culture of writing and publishing among lecturers, inside and outside of Universiti Teknologi MARA.

 The Use of Anthropomorphic Agent in Movie: Case study of Cast Away (2000)